 Also, whenever possible we offer one or more of the languages from the languages less commonly taught (LANG) area.
-In the past, we have offered indigenous languages such as the Canadian aboriginal languages Cree, Inuktitut, and Algonquin (previously listed under ALSS).
+In the past, we have offered indigenous languages such as Cree, Inuktitut, and Algonquin (previously listed under ALSS).

-And finally, please note that students are not permitted to audit language courses.
+- Students are NOT permitted to audit language courses.

 Heritage Language Courses

 “Heritage Language” classes are intended for students who grew up with exposure to a particular “foreign” language, but who did not study it in a formal setting or at an academic level.
-SLaLS currently offers online Heritage Language courses in Russian and Spanish.
-Classes take place on the Internet with students working independently on projects and other self-directed tasks.
+These courses are not offered every semester.
+Contact the School for more information.

 Other Languages at Carleton